Orbifold diagrams: Characterising the algebras arising from orbifold diagrams

 If the central region is cyclical, we are in the special case where $G$ acts freely on the whole quiver $Q$ of $\Lambda=A({\sym}_d(\OO))$ (and hence on $\Lambda$), which means that $\Lambda*G$ is Morita equivalent to the quotient $\Lambda/G$.
 In particular, the potential $W_\OO$ we have defined in this case makes $A(\OO)$ isomorphic to this quotient and we are done.

 It remains to check that the potential $W_\OO$ equals the potential $W_G$ of~\cite[Notation~3.18]{GP19} (for appropriate choices) in the case where the central region is alternating.
 Following~\cite[\S3.2]{GP19}, we choose a set $\mathcal E$ of representatives of vertices of $Q$.
 In order to get the simple formulas we gave for $W_\OO$, we should be careful in how we choose the set $\mathcal E$.
 Let us pick a simple curve joining $\Omega$ to the boundary in $\OO$, draw its $d$ preimages under the quotient in ${\sym}_d(\OO)$, and consider one of the regions bounded by two consecutive copies, see for example Figure~\ref{fig:NewLabelEx-1}.
 We pick $\mathcal E$ to consist of exactly the vertices in this region.
 If the curve cuts an alternating region in two, we pick the part which is clockwise from the two copies of the simple curve and inside this region.

-We call the cycles appearing in the potential $W$ on ${\sym}_d(\OO)$ are of type (i) if they are far from the center.
-The cycles going through the central vertex are said to be of type (ii), there an even number $r$ of such.
-The contributions of the cycles of type (i) to both $W_G$ and $W_\OO$ (where they correspond to $\mathcal C\setminus \mathcal C'$) are easily seen to agree, so it remains to check what happens with the cycles going through the middle (those giving rise to the cycles in $\mathcal C'$).
+We will now introduce some notation borrowed from~\cite{GP19}.
+Consider a cycle $c$ appearing in $W$, say with a scalar $a(c)$.
+Then there are two possbile cases: \begin{itemize} \item either $c$ does not go through the central region (and all its vertices have trivial stabiliser), \item or $c$ goes through the central region (and all its vertices except the one corresponding to the central region have trivial stabiliser). \end{itemize} Following~\cite[Notation~3.6]{GP19}, we say that $c$ is \emph{of type (i)} in the former case and \emph{of type (ii)} in the latter (we remark that \cite{GP19} treats additional cases which do not appear here).
+Our construction will associate a summand in $W_G$ to every $G$-orbit of cycles appearing in $W$ (recall that $W$ is indeed $G$-invariant).
+By possibly applying the $G$-action, we can assume that $c$ is equal to